osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 Before Starting
 ---------------

-Before starting the installation process, consider the following points:
+Before starting the installation process, consider the following requirements:

 1. **Docker:** For the purpose of this guide, the host must have a running docker service and you must have the ability to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** The origin listens for incoming HTTP(S) and XRootD connections on port 1094.
 1. **File Systems:** The origin needs a host partition to store user data.
 1. **Hardware requirements:** We recommend that an origin has at least 1Gbps connectivity and 8GB of RAM.
-1. **Host certificate:** Presented to origin service clients to prove authenticity.
+1. **Host certificate:** Required for authentication.
-  See our [documentation](../../security/host-certs.md) for instructions on how to request host certificates.
+  See our [host certificate documentation](../../security/host-certs.md) for instructions on how to request host certificates.
 1. **Registration:** Before deploying an origin, you must [register the service](install-origin.md#registering-the-origin) in the OSG Topology